aertsimon90/FoolThePrimeJester/README.md

   - DNSDumpster integration
   - DuckDuckGo search integration
   - Interactive CLI with `cmd` module

+Note: It can find 200 KB data from a single ip address.

 #### PremiusTool CLI Features
 - `scan <target>` → Full reconnaissance on domain or IP